 - a copy of the promoter's latest audited accounts, or latest management accounts if no audited accounts are available or the audited accounts are for a period ending more than six months prior to the date of the application;

-- to the extent known, a brief description of the proposed collective investment fund(s) to be established in Guernsey;
+- to the extent known, a brief description of the proposed collective investment fund(s) to be established in Guernsey (fund class, underlying asset type, geographical or sector specialisations and target investors);

-- if known, details of any individuals not already disclosed and not already known to the GFSC who will have key roles in the management of the fund (for example, as director of the fund or any management company, or as investment adviser).
+- if known, the full names, private residential addresses and dates of birth of any individuals not already disclosed and not already known to the GFSC who will have key roles in the management of the fund (for example, as director of the fund or any management company, or as investment adviser); and

-If the fund and promoter appear acceptable, a letter of 'outline authorisation' is issued within a few days.
+If the fund and promoter appear acceptable, a letter of 'outline authorisation' is issued within a few days stating that the fund will be considered for interim authorisation within 10 days of receipt of final draft documentation.

 The final draft prospectus is submitted to the GFSC.
 Other documents may also be required at this stage as follows: